 - whether it fosters excessive government entanglement with religion

-Here, the court simply balanced Mr Kennedy’s individual right to freely exercise his own religion against the rights of students to be free of the government—i.e., a public school or school leader—establishing a state religion.
-The majority favored Mr Kennedy’s individual free exercise rights, and in so doing, poked a bigger hole in the wall that separates church and state.
+Here, the court balanced Mr Kennedy’s individual right to freely exercise his religion against the rights of students to be free of the government—i.e., a public school or school leader—establishing a state religion.
+The majority favored Mr Kennedy’s free exercise rights and, in so doing, poked a bigger hole in the wall that separates church and state.

-“Respect for religious expressions is indispensable to life in a free and diverse republic — whether those expressions take place in a sanctuary or on a field, and whether they manifest through the spoken word or a bowed head,” Justice Neil Gorsuch wrote for the majority.
+“Respect for religious expressions is indispensable to life in a free and diverse republic — whether those expressions occur in a sanctuary or on a field, and whether they manifest through the spoken word or a bowed head,” Justice Neil Gorsuch wrote for the majority.

 But three liberal justices dissented and joined in a dissenting opinion penned by Justice Sonia Sotomayor.
 “The court sets us further down a perilous path in forcing states to entangle themselves with religion, with all of our rights hanging in the balance,” she wrote.

-Although there was some celebration on the part of Mr Kennedy, others see the decision as a weakening of the separation of church and state.
+Although there was some celebration on the part of Mr Kennedy, others see the decision as weakening the separation of church and state.

 “Today, the court continued its assault on church-state separation, by falsely describing coercive prayer as ‘personal’ and stopping public schools from protecting their students’ religious freedom,” the Times quoted Rachel Laser, the president of Americans United for Separation of Church and State, as saying in a statement.

 Perhaps Ms Laser was being polite, referring to the majority opinion “falsely describing” key facts in the case.
-What many legal experts, including Laurence Tribe, who was one of Chief Justice John Roberts’s law professors at Harvard, have said, is that the majority opinion was set, from the beginning, in a sort of alternate reality.
+Many legal experts, including Laurence Tribe, one of Chief Justice John Roberts’s law professors at Harvard, have said, is that the majority opinion was set, from the beginning, in a sort of alternate reality.